-Honoring Choices Minnesota is based on the training, principles and overall methodology of Respecting Choices®, the nationally and internationally recognized Advance Care Planning model developed by Gundersen Health System in La Crosse, WI.
-This effort has grown into a movement and is a truly remarkable example of how both health care and non-health care organizations can work together to provide better medical care for Minnesotans.
+Honoring Choices Minnesota has grown Advance Care Planning into a movement which is a truly remarkable example of how both health care and non-health care organizations can work together to provide better medical care for Minnesotans.

 Advance Care Planning is not merely the completion of a health care directive.
 Instead, it is a thoughtful process, ideally utilizing a certified Advance Care Planning Facilitator who has been trained to engage patients in discussions with loved ones about their desires and values for future health care treatment decisions.
 The result of these conversations is usually a written document known as a health care directive.
 Honoring Choices Minnesota promotes the importance of these ongoing conversations.